MichAdebayo/Customer-Engagement-Analysis-with-Excel/README.md

 * ### **Which, if committed would result in a higher cost for the company: Type I or Type II error?**

+A Type I error (false positive) occurs when you reject the null hypothesis, which is true.
+In this case (i.e., based on the null hypothesis), this would mean concluding that engagement in 2022 is higher when it's not.

+A Type II error (false negative) occurs when you fail to reject the null hypothesis, but it’s false.
+In this case, this would mean that the engagement in 2022 is not higher than it is.

+However, results show that the case to either support or reject the null hypothesis is different for paid- and free-plan students.
+Therefore, the cost to the company of each type of error would depend on the implications of incorrectly concluding that engagement has increased, potentially leading to over-investment in certain features or complacency about needing to improve features **versus** incorrectly concluding that engagement has not increased, potentially missing out on recognizing successful features or identifying areas that need improvement.

 ## File Information

 The Excel file 'Engagement Project.xlsx' consists of four sheets: Task 1 and 2, Task 3, Task 4, and Task 5.
 Each sheet contains specific information regarding the project's tasks and corresponding data.